Joseki-jl/Joseki.jl/README.md

 ```

 This runs Joseki from within its own package environment, but a more common use case would be to
 create a new project that adds Joseki as a dependency.
-You can find dockerfiles that do this and
+You can find examples that do this in separate repositories within the [Joseki org](https://github.com/Joseki-jl).
-also detailed instructions for deploying on some common cloud platforms in the `deploying` folder.

 [docs-stable-img]: https://img.shields.io/badge/docs-stable-green.svg